sekopylov/carry-propagation-llms/README.md

-# Carry Propagation in LLMs
+# Carry Propagation in LLMs (Research in LLMs, HW8)

 ## 1) Goal
 1. Train a small transformer on synthetic integer addition